spacewalkproject/spacewalk-wiki/RegisteringClients.md

 ===================

 ## Instructions for registering client systems you wish to manage with Spacewalk 2.7.
+If you are looking to register client systems to Spacewalk Nightly, more details are available at [[RegisteringClientsNightly]]

 > **Note: for previous versions of Spacewalk use following links**
 > - Spacewalk 2.6 instructions are available at [[RegisteringClients26]].